hyperledger/indy-hipe/text/relationship-protocol/README.md

     to worry about.
 What's described here would only work for cases where there's a connection point, but not a relationship.
 Would that apply, for example, to how we contact an institution's anywise DID and propose a relationship?
-    Or to an nwise case where only parts of the graph are connected, and these messages need to be sent to achieve closure?
+    Or to an n-wise case where only parts of the graph are connected, and these messages need to be sent to achieve closure?
 Or to introductions?
     It is possible that this message disappears entirely, and we just hyperlink to the Connection HIPE--but that the notion of "me" and "you" and "us"